-The pre-rulemaking process requires that the Department of Health and Human Services (HHS) make publicly available, not later than December 1 annually, a list of quality and efficiency measures HHS is considering adopting, through the federal rulemaking process, for use in Medicare programs.
-This Measures under Consideration (MUC) List is reviewed by multi-interested party groups who provide recommendations on behalf of the public to HHS no later than February 1 annually.
+Per Section 1890A of the Social Security Act (the Act), the Department of Health and Human Services (HHS) is required to make publicly, not later than December 1 annually, a list of quality and efficiency measures HHS is considering adopting, through the federal rulemaking process, for use in Medicare programs.
+This Measures Under Consideration (MUC) List is reviewed by multi-interested party groups who provide recommendations on behalf of the public to HHS no later than February 1 annually.
 For additional information, please visit the CMS Pre-Rulemaking website.
 The following programs are included in the prerulemaking process: